brevzin/cpp_proposals/2287_designated_base/designated-base.md

 D{:C<int>={.val=1}, :C<char>={.val='x'}};
 ```

-Which provides protection against `D{'x', 1}` which compiles fine but probably isn't what was desired.
+Which provides protection against `D{'x', 1}` which compiles fine today but probably isn't what was desired.

 # Wording